-We people of the planet owe a great debt of gratitude as well as profound apologies for the manner in which we have treated indigenous people who have lived longer and closer to the precepts of natural law than most of the several billion of us.
+&lt;sup>8 Hartzok, Alanna.
+The Earth Belongs to Everyone.
+The Institute for Economic Democracy Press, 2008.
+Copyright © 2023 Fitzgerald & Gould All rights reserved precepts of natural law than most of the several billion of us.
 Colonization declared their lands "terra nullius" meaning void of human habitation as church and state considered native people to be savages and subhuman.
 We can understand the Native American word wetiko to mean those whose consciousness is that of being separate from the earth and from each other, whereas native people viewed the world as a whole and all human beings as related to all of nature.
-They said in their greetings and prayers Mitákuye Oyás'in meaning "all my relations."
+They said in their greetings and prayers Mitákuye Oyás'iŋ meaning "all my relations."

-John Mohawk,11 a Native American leader and university academic, said this in his essay on The Problem of the Modern World: "When land became a "commodity" and lost its status as provider and sustainer of life, Western civilization began its history of subjugation and exploitation of the earth and earth-based cultures.
+John Mohawk, a Native American leader and university academic, said this in his essay on The Problem of the Modern World: "When land became a "commodity" and lost its status as provider and sustainer of life, Western civilization began its history of subjugation and exploitation of the earth and earth-based cultures.
 For five centuries people have been coerced from their landholdings.
-The problem, in the English-speaking world, has its roots in the sixteenth century."12
+The problem, in the English-speaking world, has its roots in the sixteenth century."